Ford Bronco: 2004 Bronco Concept

 At the 2004 North American International Auto Show, a Ford Bronco concept vehicle was unveiled.
 Inspired by the first-generation (1966–1977) Ford Bronco, the 2004 concept adapted a short wheelbase, round headlamps, and squared-off roofline; the concept marked one of the first uses of a three-bar grille on Ford vehicles.
 Using a minimalist exterior design, the Bronco design was unveiled alongside a Shelby Cobra Concept at the same show.

 Using the Ford CD2 platform of the Ford Escape, the Bronco concept was powered by a 2.0L four-cylinder turbodiesel (from the Ford Mondeo) and a six-speed manual transmission.
 Replacing ControlTrac II, an "Intelligent" 4-wheel drive system was intended for improved stability and fuel economy.

-A new production Bronco was attempted in 2006, adapting the Bronco concept's design over the International Ford Ranger's chassis.
+A new production Bronco was proposed in 2006, adapting the Bronco concept's design over the International Ford Ranger's chassis.
 It was to be exported to the US from South Africa, where it would have been built alongside the Ranger in Pretoria.
 It was canceled as it was seen as a risk due to rising gas prices, slowing SUV sales and weakening economy ahead of the Great Recession.

-Dwayne Johnson's character drives the Bronco concept in his 2018 movie, Rampage.
+Dwayne Johnson's character drives the Bronco concept in his 2018 film, Rampage.